Cleopatra (1963 film): Plot

-Several months later, Cleopatra sends Cesarion under disguise out of Alexandria.
-She manages to convince Antony to resume command of his troops and fight Octavian's advancing army.
+Months later, Cleopatra sends Caesarion under disguise out of Alexandria.
+She also convinces Antony to resume command of his troops and fight Octavian's advancing armies.
 However, Antony's soldiers abandon him during the night.
 Rufio, the last man loyal to Antony, kills himself.
-Antony tries to goad Octavian into single combat, but is finally forced to flee into the city.
-When Antony returns to the palace, Apollodorus, in love with Cleopatra himself, tells him she is in her tomb as she had instructed, and lets Antony believe she is dead.
+Antony tries to goad Octavian into single combat, but is eventually forced to flee into the city.
+When Antony returns to the palace, Apollodorus, who was in love with Cleopatra himself, tells him she is in her tomb as she had instructed, and lets Antony believe she is dead.
 Antony falls on his own sword.
-Apollodorus then confesses that he misled Antony and assists him to the tomb where Cleopatra and two servants have taken refuge.
+Apollodorus then confesses that he lied to Antony and assists him to the tomb where Cleopatra and two servants had taken refuge.
 Antony dies in Cleopatra's arms.

 Octavian and his army march into Alexandria with Caesarion's dead body in a wagon.
 He discovers the dead body of Apollodorus, who had poisoned himself.
-Octavian receives word that Antony is dead and that Cleopatra is holed up in a tomb.
-There he offers to allow her to rule Egypt as a Roman province if she will accompany him to Rome.
-Cleopatra, knowing that her son is dead, agrees to Octavian's terms, including an empty pledge on the life of her son not to harm herself.
-After Octavian departs, she orders her servants in coded language to assist with her suicide.
-Octavian discovers that she is going to kill herself and he and his guards burst into Cleopatra's chamber to find her dead, dressed in gold, along with her servants and the asp that killed her.
+He then receives word that Antony is dead and Cleopatra is holed up in a tomb.
+There he offers to allow her to rule Egypt as a Roman province if she accompanies him to Rome.
+Cleopatra, knowing that her son is dead, agrees to Octavian's terms, including a pledge on the life of her son not to harm herself.
+After Octavian departs, she orders for her servants to assist with her suicide.
+Discovering that she was going to kill herself, Octavian and his guards burst into Cleopatra's chamber to find her dead, dressed in gold, along with her servants and the asp that killed her.

 Cast

 Production

 Walter Wanger had long desired to produce a biographical film about Cleopatra.
 As an undergraduate at Dartmouth College, he first read Théophile Gautier's fantasy novel One of Cleopatra's Nights and Other Fantastic Romances and then Thomas North's 1579 English translation of Plutarch's Lives and William Shakespeare's Antony and Cleopatra.
 Wanger had envisioned Cleopatra as "the quintessence of youthful femininity, of womanliness and strength," but it was not until he watched Elizabeth Taylor in A Place in the Sun (1951) that he found his ideal candidate for the role.
-Around this time, Wanger had discovered through a private detective that his wife Joan Bennett was having an extramarital affair with her talent agent Jennings Lang.
+Around this time, Wanger had discovered through a private detective that his wife, Joan Bennett, was having an affair with her talent agent Jennings Lang.
 On the afternoon of December 13, 1951, Wanger shot Lang twice after having spotted him with Bennett in a parking lot near MCA.
 Lang survived, and Wanger, pleading insanity, served four months in prison at the Castaic Honor Farm, north of Los Angeles.

 Following his release, Wanger had achieved a career comeback, having produced Invasion of the Body Snatchers (1956) and I Want to Live!
 (1958), in which Susan Hayward won the Academy Award for Best Actress.
 He would soon return to his dream project of a Cleopatra biographical film.